rachit0203/whatbytes-product-listing-app/README.md

 - Rating stars with half-star support
 - Cart badge with item count

-## 📄 License

-MIT License - feel free to use this project for learning or portfolio purposes.

 ## 👤 Author

 **Rachit**
 - GitHub: [@rachit0203](https://github.com/rachit0203)

 ---

-**Note**: After deploying to Vercel, update the "Live Demo" section with your deployment URL.